ballerina-platform/plugin-intellij/README.md

 ---

 ## Overview
 The Ballerina IntelliJ plugin provides the [Ballerina programming language](https://ballerina.io/) development capabilities within IntelliJ IDEA.
-While it offers a subset of features compared to the official Ballerina VSCode extension, it is designed to meet the specific needs of those working within the IntelliJ ecosystem.
+While it offers a subset of features compared to the [Ballerina VSCode extension](https://marketplace.visualstudio.com/items?itemName=WSO2.ballerina), it is designed to meet the specific needs of those working within the IntelliJ ecosystem.

 > **Note:** This plugin is being developed as an experimental and community-driven project.
 The plugin is fully open-source, and we welcome contributions!

-## Target Audience
+## Intended Users

 This plugin is mainly targeted at **Ballerina library developers** who seek:
 - Robust interoperability between Ballerina and Java
 - A native development experience within IntelliJ IDEs

-If you do not fall into the above categories, we recommend using the official [Ballerina VSCode extension](https://ballerina.io/vscode) for a more feature-rich experience.
+Therefore, if you do not fall into the above categories, and looking for a more feature-rich experience (including graphical programming capabilities) with Ballerina, we recommend using the official [Ballerina VSCode extension](https://ballerina.io/learn/vs-code-extension/).

 ## Plugin Guide